redis/docs/content/operate/rc/cloud-integrations/aws-marketplace/_index.md

 1. Sign in to the [AWS console](https://console.aws.amazon.com/).

-1. Search AWS Marketplace for [Redis Cloud (Pay-As-You-Go with 14-day FREE TRIAL)](https://aws.amazon.com/marketplace/pp/prodview-mwscixe4ujhkq).
+1. Search AWS Marketplace for [Redis Cloud (Pay-As-You-Go with 14-day FREE TRIAL)](https://aws.amazon.com/marketplace/pp/prodview-mwscixe4ujhkq) and subscribe to the listing.

     {{<image filename="images/rc/aws-marketplace-rc-flexible-plan.png" alt="The Redis Cloud listing on AWS Marketplace" >}}

     Or, click on the URL provided by your Redis seller for a private offer for [Redis Cloud - Annual Commits](https://aws.amazon.com/marketplace/pp/prodview-e6y7ork67pjwg?sr=0-3&ref_=beagle&applicationId=AWSMPContessa) and accept the private offer.

-1. Subscribe to the listing, locate the **Set Up Your Account button**, and then select it to begin mapping your Redis Cloud account with your AWS Marketplace account.
+1. Locate the **Set Up Your Account button**, and then select it to begin mapping your Redis Cloud account with your AWS Marketplace account.

     {{<image filename="images/rc/aws-marketplace-account-setup-button.png" alt="Use the Set Up Your Account button after subscribing to Redis Cloud with your AWS Marketplace account." width="50%">}}